-Microsoft said to be testing its own smartphone with suppliersAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft said to be testing its own smartphone with suppliersAlex Wagner - Editorial Director of News and Content

 Rumors of a Microsoft-made smartphone have been floating around for while now, and although the company has previously said that it has no plans to create its own handset, a new report has claimed that such a device is currently in testing.
 Sources speaking to the Wall Street Journal say that Microsoft is currently testing a smartphone design with its Asia suppliers, though it's not yet clear if the product will actually enter mass production.
 One of the tipsters added that the phone has a screen that measures between four and five inches in size.